charlesneimog/Awesome-Pd/docs/objects/db2lin~.md

 # db2lin~

-`db2lin~` converts amplitude values from deciBel Full Scale (dBFS) to linear.
-By default, a minimum value of -100 becomes zero - in theory, zero is minus infinity and an argument sets another minimum dB value to correspond to minus infinity.
-Conversion expression is: amp = pow(10, dBFS / 20).
-It has support for multichannel signals.
+The `db2lin~` object converts decibel Full Scale (dBFS) amplitude values to linear amplitude values.
+It uses the formula `amp = pow(10, dBFS / 20)` and allows setting a minimum dB value that corresponds to zero linear amplitude.
+This object also supports multichannel audio signals.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `db2lin~` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>